phyllist/ULTRA/README.md

 4. [DirectLabelFeed](https://github.com/ULTR-Community/ULTRA/blob/master/ultra/input_layer/direct_label_feed.py): this is the input layer that directly feed the true relevance labels of each documents to the learning algorithm.

+5. [MTLSimulationFeed] (https://github.com/phyllist/ULTRA/blob/master/ultra/input_layer/mtl_simulation_feed.py): this is the input layer that generate synthetic click and dwell-time on fixed ranked lists to feed the learning algorithm.

 ### Learning Algorithms

 1. [NA](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/na.py): this model is an implementation of the naive algorithm that directly train models with input labels (e.g., clicks).